Komal2008/Mudzen/README.md

 # ✨ About

-Mudzen is a modern Full Stack E-Commerce platform built using the MERN Stack.
+Mudzen is a modern Full Stack E-Commerce  Handcrafted platform built using the MERN Stack.
 It provides a smooth shopping experience with authentication, product management, shopping cart, order management, and an intuitive admin dashboard.

 # ⚡ Features